2050xfs/codex-site-builder/web/docs/admin-setup.md

 ## 2. Required Environment Variables

-Define the following secrets in your hosting environment and Daytona workspace templates:
+Use the provided `.env.example` as a template and define the following secrets in your hosting environment and Daytona workspace templates:

 | Variable | Required | Description |
 | --- | --- | --- |